elephant logo

 This chart is powered by Excel.
 You don't need fancy tools.
 Just Excel

-In 2013, Roger Federer’s orange-soled Wimbledon shoes broke the all-white dress code and were banned after one match — prompting Nike’s “One Match Wonders” ad and a sell-out.
-In the 1980s, red-and-black Air Jordans violated NBA rules, costing Michael Jordan $5,000 per game, a fine Nike gladly paid.
-Marketed as “banned” but wearable, they became an enduring icon.
-Decades later, these campaigns are still talked about.
+• In 2013, Roger Federer’s orange-soled Wimbledon shoes broke the all-white dress code and were banned after one match, prompting Nike’s “One Match Wonders” ad and a sell-out.

-Visual Tip: Copying company logos directly from a website often leaves a white background that clashes with an off-white template.
-In Excel, use Picture Format → Remove Background to remove it.
+Images are also data, when used with purpose.
+Copying company logos directly from a website often leaves a white background that clashes with an off-white template.
+In Excel, use Picture Format → Remove Background to clean them up.
 A great feature